 The Governor’s Highway Safety Association (GHSA) estimates that motorcycles have a fatality rate 28 times that of passenger vehicles, resulting in approximately 14 percent of all traffic fatalities across the nation.
-The vast majority of traffic accidents are preventable, but unfortunately, accidents still occur.
+Most traffic accidents are preventable, but unfortunately, accidents still occur.
 Motorcyclists who don’t wear their helmets face a greater risk of fatality.
-In fact, more than 800 lives would have been saved across the United States in 2016 if all motorcyclists wore helmets.
+In fact, more than 800 lives would have been saved across the United States in a recent year if all motorcyclists had worn helmets.

-California is one of 19 states that has implemented a universal helmet law requiring drivers and passengers to wear U.S. Department of Transportation (DOT) compliant helmets that have been tested and approved.
-While some states relax helmet laws for scooters, mopeds, and other lighter vehicles, California’s regulations apply to all similar motorized vehicles, even motorized bicycles.
+California is one of 19 states with a universal helmet law requiring drivers and passengers to wear tested and approved U.S. Department of Transportation (DOT) compliant helmets.
+While some states relax helmet laws for scooters, mopeds, and other lighter vehicles, California’s laws even apply to motorized bicycles.

 Are Helmets Effective?

-The National Highway Traffic Safety Administration (NHTSA), according to its most recent data, estimates that helmets save more than 1,600 lives each year throughout the nation.
+The National Highway Traffic Safety Administration (NHTSA) estimates that helmets save more than 1,600 lives each year throughout the nation.
 If all motorcyclists wore a helmet, at least 700 more lives would be saved.

 Do I Have to Wear a Helmet?

-If you were speeding, driving while impaired, have a minor passenger without a helmet, or were breaking some other traffic regulation, expect a higher fine.
+If you sped, drove while impaired, have a minor passenger without a helmet, or broke some other traffic law, expect a higher fine.
 In extreme cases, law enforcement can tow your bike.